I tried out the ability to manage .env files with 1Password Environments

 • Sharing secrets with new members is cumbersome

-• Sending API keys via Slack or email is not ideal from a security standpoint
+• Sending API keys via Slack or email is not desirable from a security standpoint

-• Updating environment variables across the entire team is tedious
+• Reflecting environment variable updates across the entire team is troublesome

 Development Machine Migration

-• When setting up a new Mac, you need to search through past chats and documents to find secrets
+• When setting up a new Mac, you need to search for secrets from past chats and documents

 What is 1Password Environments

-1Password Environments is a feature that provides a dedicated workspace for securely managing secret information for development projects.
+1Password Environments is a feature that provides a dedicated workspace for securely managing secret information in development projects.

 Key Features